Best Practices for Healthy Teeth

 Most people tend to brush their teeth, neglecting other parts such as the tongue, the gums and the roof of the mouth.
 When brushing, clean both the inner and outer surfaces of your teeth and gum.
 Also, ensure that you brush your tongue and the roof of your mouth, as this removes the bacteria associated with bad breath.

 Do not apply excessive force when brushing because it can cause bleeding.
 Moreover, brush at least twice daily, preferably in the morning and before bedtime.

-Our brilliant dentists in Parramatta will guide you through the proper brushing routine and make sure you’re doing it right.
+Our brilliant dentists will guide you through the proper brushing routine and make sure you’re doing it right.

 Brushing is effective, but it is not an exhaustive way of cleaning your mouth.
 Ensure that you complement brushing by flossing, as it cleans the spaces in between teeth.
 Accumulation of food substances in these specs promotes the growth of bacteria that cause cavities and bad breath.
 You should floss your teeth at least once daily.